Distributive Property – Definition, FAQs, Examples

 Distributive Property of Multiplication over Addition

-When we have to multiply a number by the sum of two numbers, we use this property of multiplication over addition.
-Let’s understand how to use the distributive property better with an example:
+When we have to multiply a number by the sum of two numbers, we use the distributive property of multiplication over addition.

 Distributive Property of Multiplication over Subtraction